The Volume of Fluid (VOF) Method#

 To avoid a non-linear finite element formulation, the phase gradient of the previous time step \((\phi^h_\mathrm{old})\) is used.

-Interface Diffusion and Sharpening#
+Interface Diffusion and Regularization#

-The VOF method tends to diffuse the interface, i.e., over time, the interface becomes blurry instead of a sharp definition, and the change from \(\phi = 0\) to \(1\) happens on a larger distance.
+The VOF method tends to diffuse the interface, i.e., over time, the interface becomes blurry instead of a sharp definition, and the change from \(\phi = 0\) to \(1\) occurs on a larger distance.

-Interface Sharpening#
+Projection-Based Interface Sharpening#

 Phase fraction limiter